Looking for a job? Here's where you can get paid $25 an hour

+HOUSTON, Texas (KTRK) -- If you're looking for a job, ABC13 hosted a virtual job fair with more than 700 positions available.

-The virtual job fair will take place Thursday at 3 p.m. on ABC13's Facebook.
-We've partnered with Workforce Solutions, which will have recruiters answering applicants during the event to help people get interviews quickly.
+We've partnered with Workforce Solutions to host weekly job fairs.
+Each event has recruiters answering applicants' questions to help people get interviews quickly.

 The jobs are located in Conroe and the Houston area with several positions that allow you to work from home.
 There are several positions including life insurance agents, automotive assembly tech, receptionist, and virtual call center workers.